mbiesiad/awesome-astronomy/README.md

 Other awesome links!

-* [SpaceX](https://www.spacex.com/) - is a private American aerospace manufacturer and space transportation services company headquartered in Hawthorne, California.
+* [SpaceX](https://www.spacex.com/) - A private American aerospace manufacturer and space transportation services company headquartered in Hawthorne, California.
 It was founded in 2002 by Elon Musk with the goal of reducing space transportation costs to enable the colonization of Mars.
 SpaceX has developed several launch vehicles and the Dragon spacecraft.
-* [Starlink](https://www.starlink.com/) - is a satellite constellation being constructed by SpaceX to provide satellite Internet access.
+* [Starlink](https://www.starlink.com/) - Satellite constellation being constructed by SpaceX to provide satellite Internet access.
 * [BRITE-PL](http://www.brite-pl.pl/) - Heweliusz (also called BRITE-PL) is the second Polish scientific satellite launched in 2014 as part of the Bright-star Target Explorer (BRITE) programme.
 The spacecraft was launched aboard a Chang Zheng 4B rocket in August 2014.
 * [BRITE-Constellation](https://brite-constellation.at/) - BRITE (BRIght Target Explorer) Constellation is a network of five nanosatellites to investigate stellar structure and evolution of the brightest stars in the sky and their interaction with the local environment.
-* [PlanetaryResources](https://github.com/PlanetaryResources) - repo on GitHub and [page](https://www.planetaryresources.com/).
+* [PlanetaryResources](https://github.com/PlanetaryResources) - Repo on GitHub and [page](https://www.planetaryresources.com/).
 * [consensys.space](https://www.consensys.space/) - Open Source Space.
-* [University Rover Challenge](http://urc.marssociety.org/) - is a robotics competition for university level students that challenges teams to design and build a rover that would be of use to early explorers on Mars.
+* [University Rover Challenge](http://urc.marssociety.org/) - Robotics competition for university level students that challenges teams to design and build a rover that would be of use to early explorers on Mars.
 * [KRAKsat](https://www.kraksat.pl/space/) - Satellite build by the team has docked to International Space Station with Cygnus spaceship.
 * [Scorpio](http://www.scorpio.pwr.edu.pl/language/en/project-scorpio/) - Scorpio rovers family.
-* [Space is More](https://www.spaceismore.com/) - is a research team focused on space architecture and engineering.
+* [Space is More](https://www.spaceismore.com/) - Research team focused on space architecture and engineering.
-* [Messier marathon](https://en.wikipedia.org/wiki/Messier_marathon) - is an attempt, usually organized by amateur astronomers, to find as many Messier objects as possible during one night.
+* [Messier marathon](https://en.wikipedia.org/wiki/Messier_marathon) - An attempt, usually organized by amateur astronomers, to find as many Messier objects as possible during one night.
 * [SEDS USA](https://seds.org/) - Students for the Exploration and Development of Space is an international student organization whose purpose is to promote space exploration and development through educational and engineering projects.
-* [The Virgo experiment](http://www.virgo-gw.eu/) - is a large interferometer designed to detect gravitational waves predicted by the general theory of relativity.
+* [The Virgo experiment](http://www.virgo-gw.eu/) - Large interferometer designed to detect gravitational waves predicted by the general theory of relativity.
-* [SpaceWeather](https://www.spaceweather.com/) - news and information about the Sun-Earth environment.
+* [SpaceWeather](https://www.spaceweather.com/) - News and information about the Sun-Earth environment.
 * [SWPC](https://www.swpc.noaa.gov/) - Space Weather Prediction Center, National Oceanic and Atmospheric Administration.

 # Conferences